olamva/TDT4225-Assignments/assignment1/README.md

 2. **What is the average number of trips per taxi?**
 3. **List the top 20 taxis with the most trips.**
 4. **a) What is the most used call type per taxi?**
-   **b) For each call type, compute the average trip duration and distance, and also report the share of trips starting in four time bands: 00-06, 06-12, 12-18, and 18-24.**
+   **b) For each call type, compute the average trip duration and distance, and alsoreport the share of trips starting in four time bands: 00-06, 06-12, 12-18, and 18-24.**
 5. **Find the taxis with the most total hours driven as well as total distance driven.
 List them in order of total hours.**
-6. **Find the trips that passed within 100 m of Porto City Hall.
-   (longitude, latitude) = (-8.62911, 41.15794)**
+6. **Find the trips that passed within 100 m of Porto City Hall. (longitude, latitude) = (-8.62911, 41.15794)**
 7. **Identify the number of invalid trips.
 An invalid trip is defined as a trip with fewer than 3 GPS points.**
 8. **Find pairs of different taxis that were within 5m and within 5 seconds of each other at least once.**
 9. **Find the trips that started on one calendar day and ended on the next (midnight crossers).**
 10. **Find the trips whose start and end points are within 50 m of each other (circular trips).**
 11. **For each taxi, compute the average idle time between consecutive trips.
 List the top 20 taxis with the highest average idle time.**